Skip to site content

 About The Author

-Meghan lives in Spring Hill with her husband, Alan, and their daughter.
-Her interests include reading, traveling, cooking, and tuning in to her creative side whenever possible.
+Meghan lives in Spring Hill with her husband Alan and their three young children, and enjoys reading, traveling, outdoor activities, and engaging her creative side.

 The contents of The Sentinel are intended for educational/informational purposes only and do not constitute legal advice.
 Policyholders are urged to consult with their personal attorney for legal advice, as specific legal requirements may vary from state to state and/or change over time.